koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 2. **The loss function chisels cognition into the AI.**
 3. **If you aim to “solve” inner or outer alignment, you are ruling out the only empirically known way to form human-compatible values.**

 I think that “but what about applying optimization pressure to the base objective?” has warped lots of alignment thinking.
 You [don’t need an “extremely hard to exploit” base objective](/alignment-without-total-robustness).
-That’s a red herring.
+That’s a distraction.

 Stepping away from the worldview in which outer/inner is a reasonable frame, a range of possibilities open up, and the alignment problem takes on a refreshing and different nature.
 We need to _understand how to develop good kinds of cognition in the networks we train_ (e.g. how to supply a curriculum and reward function such that the ensuing stream of cognitive-updates leads to an agent which cares about and protects us).
 At our current level of understanding, _that’s_ the bottleneck to solving technical alignment.